TECHNOLOGY | BUSINESS | SMARTPHONES | EPOS

 This is the same highly effective analytical approach that e-commerce has developed and adopted over the last 20 years or so.
 (Which has almost destroyed our High Streets, so very powerful).

-Almost as big a leap in operational terms; the way businesses are run, the reduction in costs; compared to the most recent disruption to sales that APPs like Just Eat have achieved.
+Almost as big a leap in operational terms; the way businesses are run, the reduction in costs; compared to the most recent disruption to sales that Aggregator Platform Apps like Just Eat have achieved.

-Businesses of all shapes and sizes do not realise the benefit of these ‘next generation‘ systems but will soon catch on quick , especially when customers seek alternative payment options.
+Businesses of all shapes and sizes do not realise the benefit of these ‘next generation‘ systems but will soon catch on quick, especially when customers demand or seek alternative payment options.